shpigi/map-locations/DEVELOPMENT.md

    - Use `make pre-commit-quick` for frequent commits
    - Use `make pre-commit` for regular development
    - Use `make pre-commit-full` before pushing
-5. **Test** your changes: `make test-all`
+5. **Test** your changes: `make test`
 6. **Update** documentation if needed
 7. **Submit** a pull request

 ### Contribution Guidelines

-- Follow the multi-package architecture
+- Follow the unified package architecture
-- Use appropriate linting levels (strict for production packages)
+- Use appropriate linting levels
 - Write tests for new functionality
 - Update documentation for significant changes
 - Use semantic commit messages
-- Ensure all packages build successfully
+- Ensure the package builds successfully

 ## 📚 Resources